eggai-tech/EggAI/examples/02-websocket-gateway/README.md

 - **Open Issues or Suggest Features:** [File an issue on GitHub](https://github.com/eggai-tech/eggai/issues) if you encounter bugs or want to request new functionalities.
 - **Dive into the Documentation:** Explore the official docs to understand all configuration options, architectural best practices, and performance tuning tips.

-**Thank you for choosing the EggAI Multi-Agent Framework.
+**Thank you for choosing the EggAI Multi-Agent Meta Framework.
 Enjoy building responsive, scalable, and intelligent agent-driven systems!** 🤖🥚